 Common Descriptors: tense, high-energy, driven, time-driven

 The interview questions listed below can draw revealing answers and get you on your way to finding whether employees tend to experience a sense of urgency or they are relaxed in their day-to-day work.
-These interview questions assess the degree of how driven someone is.
+These interview questions assess the degree of how tense or easygoing a candidate is.

 Note: There is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture.